ElementoBorzi/Flawless-Bugtracker-Website/README.md

 ## Bugtracker

 Bugtracker is a simplified bug tracking system where users can report bugs without the need to be logged in.
 It also includes a few administration tools for managing the reported bugs.
-Special thanks to [WoWEmu](https://wowemu.org).
+Exclusive [WoWEmu](https://wowemu.org) release.

 ## Requirements